lsgd/Whatsapp_speech_to_text/README.md

 If you want to contribute, just send a pull request.

 ### Usage
-Just reply to the voice message you want to transcribe with **!tran**
+Just reply to the voice message you want to transcribe with **!tran**.

+There is also an automatic mode where every voice message will be automatically transcribed.

 ### Running the server
 - To build the images run ```docker-compose build```